Dosage and Administration for EpiPen® (epinephrine injection, USP) Auto-Injector and Its Authorized Generic

 It is important to counsel a patient on the correct administration technique for EpiPen® Auto-Injector and its authorized generic.1,2,4,5 (View a step-by-step video and share it with your patients.)
-It is also important to counsel the patient that only the EpiPen® Auto-Injector and its authorized generic look and function the same way; other epinephrine auto-injectors look and operate differently than EpiPen® Auto-Injector.6Dispensing a different auto-injector than what patients are prescribed and trained on could lead to patient confusion, according to Ram et al7
+It is also important to counsel the patient that not all epinephrine autoinjectors look and function the same way.

 To download the Patient Information for EpiPen® and EpiPen Jr® Auto-Injectors, including complete directions for use, please click here.

-To download the Patient Information for Mylan's authorized generic to EpiPen®, including complete directions for use, please click here.
+To download the Patient Information for the authorized generic to EpiPen®, including complete directions for use, please click here.